d-housekeeper/ptd-hook-orig/README.md

 See `LICENSE` file.

-Basically the license allows everything, but please don't do nonsense things and use your common sense.
+Basically the license allows everything, but please don't do nonsense.
+Use your common sense.
 Forking and improving this mod or using non-PTD specific part as a base for another IL2CPP based game mod is totally fine.

 frida-gum is licensed under wxWindows Library Licence. https://github.com/frida/frida-gum/blob/main/COPYING